Objective: Prepare NOAA Divers and topside support personnel to safely conduct diving operations using tethered communications.

 - SEP diving equipment

-All application materials must be RECEIVED by the NOAA Diving Center 30 days prior to the course start date.
-They can be e-mailed to the Diving Center at Support.NDC@NOAA.gov.
+All application materials must be RECEIVED by the NOAA Diving Center at least 30 business days prior to the course start date.
+Forms can be requested from and returned to the NOAA Diving Center.

 Include copies of your CPR, AED & First Aid certificates (these should be current through the end of class)